Rezatachi/Sonucycle/Design.md

 ## Authentication (Login/Signup)

-For authentication, we'll be using Auth0, a flexible authentication and authorization platform.
+For authentication, we'll be using Supabase, a flexible authentication and authorization platform.
 The login and signup pages will follow a consistent design with the landing page, maintaining the color scheme and overall aesthetic.

 ### Login Page

 1. **Header**: The header will display the 'Sonucycle' logo and a link to the signup page.
 2. **Login Form**: The center of the page will feature a card or container with the login form.
 This form should have the following fields:
    - Email input field with appropriate validation
    - Password input field with a toggle to show/hide the password
    - "Remember Me" checkbox
    - "Forgot Password" link
-    - Auth0 universal login button (configured to support various authentication providers like Google, Facebook, etc.)
+   - Supabase universal login button (configured to support various authentication providers like Google, GitHub, etc.)
 3. **Footer**: The footer will display links to the Privacy Policy and Terms of Service.

 ### Signup Page

 1. **Header**: Similar to the login page, the header will display the 'Sonucycle' logo and a link to the login page.
 2. **Signup Form**: The center of the page will feature a card or container with the signup form.
 This form should have the following fields:
    - Name input field
    - Email input field with appropriate validation
    - Password input field with a toggle to show/hide the password and password strength indicator
    - Confirm Password input field
-    - Auth0 universal login button (configured for signup)
+   - Supabase universal login button (configured for signup)
 3. **Footer**: Similar to the login page, the footer will display links to the Privacy Policy and Terms of Service.

 Both the login and signup pages should have appropriate error and success messages, as well as loading indicators during the authentication process.